PizzaTowerFanGD/naneINF-optimization-branch/InstalInstructions/Android_BMM_Installation.md

 ## Can't access android/data folder?
 *In Android 11 and below, folders can be accessed by granting access.
 Starting with Android 12, the restrictions have become stricter.*
-This is an android limitation, newer android versions restrict android/data access, so you need to either root your device or use shizuku to make it accessible on file explorers like Zarchiver.
+This is an android limitation, newer android versions restrict android/data access, so you need to either root your device or use shizuku to make it accessible on file explorers like MiXplorer.
 You can read more about it [here](https://zdevs.ru/en/za/android_data_obb.html)

 [Shizuku Setup instructions](https://shizuku.rikka.app/guide/setup/)